martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 of application services, but do not rely on representations of those records in PKIX certificates by means of SRV-IDs as defined in {{SRVNAME}}.

-If the technology does not use URI's to identify application services, then its specification MUST state that URI-ID as defined in this document is not supported.
+If the technology does not use URIs to identify application services, then its specification MUST state that URI-ID as defined in this document is not supported.
 Note that many existing application technologies use URIs to identify application services, but do not rely on representation of those